tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 ## Step 2: are there some image vulnerabilities?

-Earlier in this article, we uploaded the various container images required for Kubernetes Goat into our Azure Container Registry.
+Earlier in this article, we pushed the various container images required for Kubernetes Goat into our container registry.
 Here is what it looks like in terms of repositories:

 ![image](https://user-images.githubusercontent.com/18376283/151572088-8d7b0994-0788-4219-b169-875d32223540.png)

 Since we enabled Defender, and one of the features is vulnerability scanning of container images pushed, pulled and recently pulled in your registry, let's have a look at the results.
-For this, we simply go in Defender for Cloud portal, *Workload Protection*: we can there at the same time see our Kubernetes cluster inside that subscription are covered.
+For this, we can navigate to the Defender for Cloud portal, *Workload Protection* tab.
+At the same time, we confirm that our Kubernetes cluster inside the subscription is covered.

 ![image](https://user-images.githubusercontent.com/18376283/151572496-050f3956-bd78-40f5-874b-f9d36142e772.png)

-If we click on _Container Image Scanning_ we can see that Defender indeed scanned our images (using Qualys behind the scenes) and is already giving us a list of CVEs to tackle:
+If we click on _Container Image Scanning_ we can see that Defender indeed scanned our images and is already giving us a list of CVEs to tackle:

 ![image](https://user-images.githubusercontent.com/18376283/151572831-3c15c6de-9f01-4b04-a535-07c69167cc17.png)

 These CVEs means that the Goat container images need some updates, to avoid introducing (yet more) vulnerabillties in our environment.
 You can click on a registry to see all details about affected images and tags:

 ![image](https://user-images.githubusercontent.com/18376283/151573228-c28541e2-4e47-4911-9d8b-d0280be0c0a8.png)
 ![image](https://user-images.githubusercontent.com/18376283/151573373-cb19632b-4365-4736-aade-8f5869dce44b.png)